Home

 First there was Digital TV...now there is Mobile Digital TV

-Do you want to watch your TV shows or get your local news and weather while you are in the car, bus or even a train?
+Do you want to watch your TV shows or get your live local news and weather while you are in the car, bus or even a train?

 Now you can with FREE over-the-air Mobile Digital Television!